 Safe roads are designed and built to be more forgiving and account for human error.

-If a driver or rider makes a mistake, the road infrastructure can significantly reduce the chance that it will result in death or serious injury.
+If a driver or rider makes a mistake, road infrastructure can significantly reduce the chance that it will result in a fatality or serious injury.

-- Assess long stretches of major roads in route safety reviews to identify road improvements and couple with enforcement and education programs.
+- Assess long stretches of major roads as part of route safety reviews to identify road improvements and couple with enforcement and education programs.

-- Separate road users as much as possible with median separation treatments such as wide centre line and median safety barrier.
+- Separate road users as much as possible with median separation treatments such as wide centreline and median safety barriers.

-Find out more about actions to deliver safer roads under the Road Safety Plan 2021.
+Find out more about actions being undertaken to deliver safer roads across NSW under the Road Safety Plan 2021.